connorjchen/confetti-bomb/README.md

 # ConfettiBomb.me

-This is a Next.js project (frontend, backend) with Prisma ORM, Vercel DB (Postgres).
+This is a Next.js project (frontend, backend) with Prisma ORM, Vercel DB (Postgres), Vercel Blob Storage.
 It is deployed in Vercel.

 ## Useful Commands